Hi, I’m Kathleen

 I have been in practice since 2009, with a Bachelor of Health Science in Naturopathy and a Master of Applied Science in Acupuncture.

 I began my career working in a large acupuncture and naturopathy clinic in Brisbane’s CBD, before relocating to Sydney in 2012.
 At that time, I joined the team at Bourke Street Clinic, an integrative clinical environment where I worked alongside medical and allied health colleagues.

-I closed my books in 2016, to take some time for myself and my family, and to allow me to work on on several big projects.
-This included the development and roll out of MamaCare Health Services an in-home postpartum health program, a passion project of mine.
-I also took time out to focus on postgraduate study, as I am currently completing an Acupuncture Masters program with RMIT.
+I closed my books and took maternity leave following the birth of my daughter, to take some time for myself and my family, and to allow me to work on several big projects.
+This included the development and roll-out of an in-home postpartum health program… a passion project of mine.
+I also used this time to focus on postgraduate study and complete my acupuncture qualification.

-Outside of practice, I’m involved in industry education: teaching natural medicine students and previously presenting courses for midwives, nurses and lactation consultants on naturopathic pregnancy and postpartum care.
+Outside of practice, I’m involved in professional education: teaching natural medicine students and previously presenting courses for midwives, nurses and lactation consultants on naturopathic pregnancy and postpartum care.
 I have also worked with community and corporate healthcare programs, including appearing at fun events such as the Woodford Folk Festival.

 I am a Director and former Vice-President of the Naturopaths and Herbalists Association of Australia; I work on the NHAA board as I am passionate about raising the profile and practice standards of my profession.